e1miran/Now-Playing-Serato/README.md

 ![Menu Bar](git-images/menubar.png?raw=true) macOS

+### Menu Bar Options

+* __Settings__ - Reconfigure the application after going through the initial configuration.
+See [Settings](#settings) for more information.

+* __Active/Passive__ - Toggle that determines which mixing mode is currently use.
+  * Active mode will pick the oldest track from all decks.
+This mode for DJs who are using the the a non-playing deck or will be manually controlling cross-fades.
+  * Passive mode will pick the newest track from all decks.
+This mode is useful for pre-built playlists or Serato's AutoDJ mode.

+* __Pause/Unpause__ - Determines whether __Now Playing__ is looking for data and writing updated title
+information.

+* __Exit__ - Stop and exit __Now Playing__

 ### Uninstallation

 The process for uninstalling the app is the same on both platforms.
 Simply delete the file or folder from the location to where you pasted it.